JonDotsoy/flags/README.md

 ### Handler Functions

 Handler functions describe what to do with a matched argument.
+The following helpers are provided:

 #### `isStringAt`